Teacher Aide Pay Equity Claim

 • Teacher aides

-On 27 May 2020, the Ministry of Education and NZEI Te Riu Roa settled a historic pay equity claim for the 20,000 teacher aides who work in state and state integrated schools and kura in New Zealand.
+On 27 May 2020, the Ministry of Education and NZEI Te Riu Roa settled a historic pay equity claim for the 20,000 teacher aides who work in state and state-integrated schools and kura in New Zealand.

 The settlement corrects past undervaluation of the work mainly done by women and acknowledges the value of the skills, responsibilities and demands of teacher aides who are supporting children who need the most help with their learning.

-Read more about the new rates, the new work matrix, tiaki allowance, and the ongoing requirements for schools and kura under the settlement.
+Read more about the new rates, the new work matrix, tiaki allowance and the ongoing requirements for schools and kura under the settlement.

-Key documents Settlement outcomes
+Settlement outcomes

-New Individual Employment Agreement(external link) (IEA) Pay equity rates
+Pay equity rates

-The settlement included a new Work Matrix, new and fair pay rates and increases in the Tiaki allowance (formally dirty work allowance) to fully correct the sex-based undervaluation of remuneration identified during the investigation process.
+The settlement included a new work matrix, new and fair pay rates and increases in the tiaki allowance (formally "dirty work" allowance) to fully correct the sex-based undervaluation of remuneration identified during the investigation process.

 The pay equity rates range from $21.20 to $34.68 and were made effective from 12 February 2020.
-For the majority of teacher aides, this was an increase ranging from 19-30% on their pay rates in 2019.
+For the majority of teacher aides, this was an increase ranging from 19 to 30% on their pay rates in 2019.

 The settlement also provides: